-The activists, who include the local head of Amnesty International and a German and a Swede, face up to 15 years in prison on charges that include membership in and aid to an "armed terrorist organisation".
+The activists, who include the local head of Amnesty International and a German and a Swede, face up to 15 years in prison on charges that include membership in and aid to an "armed terrorist organization".

 The activists were detained in July after they participated in a workshop on digital security held on an island near Istanbul.
 The case has deepened concerns that Turkey is sliding faster towards authoritarianism under President Tayyip Erdogan.